Light-Anime-Datasets/FHD-Anime/README.md

 | Violet Evergarden                   | No         | Digital     |        |
 | Full Metal Panic!
 Invisible Victory | No         | Digital     |        |

+For a list of checked
+and excluded productions,
+please refer to the [EXCLUDED.md](./EXCLUDED.md) file.

 ## Determining sources

 There are a handful of considerations to take into account when selecting sources: